Aging & Health A to Z

 Some older people report problems such as:

-- trouble focusing or concentrating
+- trouble focusing or concentrating on tasks or conversations

 - being more disorganized and slow with routine tasks; having difficulty making plans